top of page

 When the First Semester of College Doesn't Go As Planned...What's Next & How Parents Can Respond

-You are your college student began the semester with high hopes and optimism for their success.
+You and your college student began the semester with high hopes and optimism for their success.
 However, if your student's reality was different than they (and you) expected, you are not alone.
 College can present many obstacles that your student may not have anticipated such as challenging roommate(s), difficult courses, less than friendly professors, feelings of loneliness or mental health struggles.

 We Offer This Important Advice: